80/034 - HISTORY OF ARCHITECTURE 1

 • Romanesque architecture in Europe

-The Romanesque in European countries (Iberian area, France, England, Germany)
+Carolingian area.
+The Romanesque in European countries (Spain, France, England, Germany)

 The southern Italian.
 Norman architecture in Sicily.
 Romanesque architecture in Sardinia